frederic-perez/AmE-dictionary/data/dictionary.md

 __tardy__ :two::hammer:
 __target ball__
 __tariffs__ _n_ :five::hammer: (tariffs)
-__tarmac__ _n_ :three: __1__ Material used for surfacing roads or other outdoor areas, consisting of broken stone mixed with tar. __2__ A runway or other area surfaced with tarmac or a similar material. _A rule allowing passengers on such flights to disembark after a four-hour tarmac delay._ :es: pista; alquitranado
+__tarmac__ _n_ :four: __1__ Material used for surfacing roads or other outdoor areas, consisting of broken stone mixed with tar. __2__ A runway or other area surfaced with tarmac or a similar material. _A rule allowing passengers on such flights to disembark after a four-hour tarmac delay._ :es: pista; alquitranado
 __tarnish__ _v_ :five::camera::hammer: Lose or cause to lose lustre, especially as a result of exposure to air or moisture. _Silver tarnishes too easily._ _Syn_ become discoloured, discolour, stain, rust, oxidize :es: deslustrar
 __tarp__ _n_ :six::hammer:
 __tarpon__